seb776/ECSess_core/README.md

 You'll be able to add your own Entities, Components, Systems and Managers.

 ## TODO:
--Fill the repo with the actual c++11 version of the ECS -bindTagged
+- Fill the repo with the actual c++11 version of the ECS
--bindGrouped
--advancedTypeSystem
+- bindTagged
+- bindGrouped
+- advancedTypeSystem
--Entity::bind(ASystem *)
+- Entity::bind(ASystem *)
--complete view functions (tree view of type restriction...)
+- complete view functions (tree view of type restriction...)
--Conception for dll/so mistake
+- Conception for dll/so mistake